 Objectives

-- Evaluate the benefits, risks, and limitations of AI deployment in healthcare settings
+- Evaluate the benefits, risks, and limitations of AI in healthcare, including considerations of safety, equity, and workforce impact

-- Identify implications of AI adoption for nursing education, curriculum design, and clinical preparation
+- Identify implications of AI for nursing education, curriculum design, and the preparation of practice-ready graduates

-- Apply practical insights to better prepare nursing students for AI-enabled practice environments
+- Apply practical strategies to optimize AI use and prepare nursing students to engage thoughtfully in AI-enabled care environments

 Who Should Attend